TheInfiniteKind/moneydance_open/python_scripts/accounts_categories_mega_search_window/install-readme.txt

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 !!
-As of June 2021, most extensions available via the Moneydance menu >> Manage Extensions - Check there first !!
+From June 2021 on, most extensions available via the Moneydance menu >> Manage Extensions - Check there first !!
 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-Author: Stuart Beesley - StuWareSoftSystems 2020-2022
+Author: Stuart Beesley - StuWareSoftSystems 2020-2023
 Visit: https://yogi1967.github.io/MoneydancePythonScripts/ for more downloads and information

 THESE ARE EXTENSIONS / SCRIPTS FOR MONEYDANCE WRITTEN IN PYTHON (JYTHON 2.7)